Brittany Simpson, MD

 Clinical Fellow, Hematology/Oncology, Cancer and Blood Diseases Institute

 Before he came to Cincinnati for hematology/oncology fellowship, Dr. Luke R. Smart lived in Mwanza, Tanzania, and worked at Bugando Medical Center (BMC), a Tanzanian teaching and referral hospital where he completed a Fogarty Global Health Fellowship with Weil Cornell Medicine and developed an interest in global hematology, particularly sickle cell disease.
 He continues to partner with the faculty at Bugando, particularly Dr. Emmanuela Ambrose, MD, MMed (Fig1).
-Together they have described the birth prevalence and clinical spectrum of sickle cell disease birth in Mwanza (Fig 2), performed a large surveillance study describing district level birth prevalence in the northwest portion of the country, and conducted a field study of 2 novel point-of-care tests used to detect anemia and sickle cell disease.
+Together they have described the birth prevalence and clinical spectrum of sickle cell disease birth in Mwanza (Fig 2), performed a large surveillance study describing district level birth prevalence in the northwest portion of the country, and conducted a field study of two novel point-of-care tests used to detect anemia and sickle cell disease.
 Dr. Smart helped Dr. Ambrose launch a therapeutic trial called “Stroke Prevention with Hydroxyurea Enabled through Research and Education (SPHERE)” (NCT03948867) that uses transcranial Doppler ultrasound to identify children who are at high risk for stroke and will determine whether hydroxyurea can decrease the risk and incidence of stroke.
 Dr. Smart obtained a Strauss Fellowship for Global Health to support his role in the study.

 Carlos Enrique Prada, MD

 Associate Professor of Clinical Pediatrics and Human Genetics

 Co-Director, Rasopathy Program

 Co-Director, Neurofibromatosis Program

 Director, Clinical Biochemical Genetics Fellowship Training Program